MHickey2/EssenChelle-Oils/README.md

 ###  25. Login Page   <a name="loginpage"></a>

 A registered User can log in to the website by inputting their username and password and they will have full access to all the logged in features within the site.
 If they are logged in and are a superuser they will have extra functionality enabled.
+If the user forgets their email they can choose the forget password link and they will be sent an email to reset their password.
+They can then login with their new password.
+They can use the checkout box to be remembered, to make it easier for them to log in the next time.

 <br>